-The admission application deadlines are January 15 (9pm PCT, midnight EST) for the fall semester.
+The admission application deadline January 15 (11:59:59 pm Pacific Time) for the Fall semester.
 This program admits new graduate students on a two-year cycle with new classes admitted in even-numbered years.

 Graduates with PharmD, MD, MPH or bachelor’s degrees in economics, statistics, public health, health services research and other related fields are encouraged to apply for the MS program.
 Individuals with experience in the health care field are particularly welcome.

 The department’s Graduate Review Committee for the master’s program considers applications based on the following conditions:

 Students are encouraged to have completed upper-division courses in statistical methods, calculus and microeconomics prior to entering the program.

 Graduate Record Examination (GRE) Score

 The Health Economics program requires applicants to submit GRE scores.
 There is no set minimum score required for admission, and GRE scores are considered in conjunction with all other parts of the application.

 A minimum GPA of 3.0 (A=4.0) is required.
 Special attention may be given to the grades achieved most recently in courses relevant to our program (e.g., statistics, economic analysis, health economics and quantitative analysis).